LREN-physics/AnalysisScript/README.md

-# Inserting an index of motion degradation into the analysis of MRI data (QUIQI) - Analysis code
+# Inserting an index of motion degradation into the statistical analysis of MRI data (QUIQI) - Analysis code

 # Authors
 Antoine Lutti & Giulia Di Domenicantonio, 2021